 Looking For More?

 While the books on this list are a great way to start some DIY marriage prep, you may find that you're looking for something more structured.
-You and your partner may also want counseling that is tailor-made for your unique situation.
-At ReGain, you can get access to trained, certified therapists who can provide the custom counseling that your relationship needs.
+When you realized why marriage help books don't always work for couples, you and your partner may consider counseling that is tailor-made for your unique situation.
 It’s easy to find a couples counselor who can help you through premarital counseling.
 If you don't find what you're looking for on this list, or you know that you prefer to work with a professional familiar with your particular relationship, get started here with ReGain.

 Frequently Asked Questions (FAQs)